-A meet-up & performance event for electronic music and modular synthesizer enthusiasts, featuring manufacturer demos, live performances, hands-on wiggling, and more!
+A meet-up & performance event for electronic music and modular synthesizer enthusiasts, featuring live performances, hands-on wiggling, and more!

 from 2:00 PM to 8:00 PM (ish)

 Performers - listed in performance orderRPS Effects 2:00 PMPittsburgh, PAManufacturer Presentation

 RPS Effects is a brand of original, hand-built pedals, based in Pittsburgh, Pennsylvania.